 - Blocky physique

 Think you sound like an endomorph?
-Check your body type with the XX calculator here.
+Check your body type with this calculator.

 Mesomorphs are the lucky ones: they have fantastically good genes when it comes to physique.